cdanielmachado/framed/README.md

 ### Credits and License

+Developed at:
-Initial development at the Novo Nordisk Fundation Center for Biosustainability (Technical University of Denmark) and currently at the Centre of Biological Engineering (University of Minho).
+* The Novo Nordisk Fundation Center for Biosustainability (2013)
+* Centre of Biological Engineering, University of Minho (2014-2015)
+* European Molecular Biology Laboratory (2016)

 Released under an Apache License.